MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 ## Return Value

 Zero if successful; an error code on failure.
-See [`errno, _doserrno, _sys_errlist, and _sys_nerr`](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md) for more information about these error codes.
+For more information about these error codes, see [`errno, _doserrno, _sys_errlist, and _sys_nerr`](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).

 ### Error Conditions